EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2026-05-06-audit-trap.md

 ## The Five Stages of Dependency Grief
 Denial: "It’s probably just a glitch in the CI/CD runner.
 Let me restart the job."
 (It’s not a glitch).

-Bargaining: npm audit fix.
+Bargaining: `npm audit fix`.
 You pray to the terminal gods for a patch.
 But wait—there’s no fix available because the vulnerability is so fresh the maintainers haven’t even seen it yet.
 Or even worse, the need to update to a totally new version.

 Realization: You see the message: `No fix available`.
 You are a hostage.